sookah/sookah/README.md

 ### Hey its me Saujan 👋

 - 🔭 I’m currently working on ...
-Python, TypeScript, Dart, Rust and Go
+Python, TypeScript and Dart

 - 🌱 I’m currently learning ...
-Rust, Dart and Go
+System Integrations

 - 👯 I’m looking to collaborate on ...
 IoT projects and infrastructures

-- 🤔 I’m looking for help with ...
-Rust

 - 💬 Ask me about ...
-Python, Typescript and Rust
+Python, Typescript

 - 📫 How to reach me: ...
 hi@saujanghimire.com